MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02b-Manage_Governance_via_Azure_Policy.md

 # Lab 02b - Manage Governance via Azure Policy
-# Student lab manual

 ## Lab scenario

-In order to improve management of Azure resources in Contoso, you have been tasked with implementing the following functionality:
+To improve the management of Azure resources in Contoso, you have been tasked with implementing the following functionality:

 - tagging resource groups that include only infrastructure resources (such as Cloud Shell storage accounts)